JesseDolfin/co_learning_robot_personalities/README.md

    ```sh
    sudo apt install ros-noetic-combined-robot-hw
    ```
-2. Install the RealSense SDK 2.0, to do this follow their [installation instructions](https://dev.intelrealsense.com/docs/compiling-librealsense-for-linux-ubuntu-guide)
+2. Install the RealSense SDK 2.0.
+To do this, follow their [installation instructions](https://dev.intelrealsense.com/docs/compiling-librealsense-for-linux-ubuntu-guide)

 ### Installation
 1. Create a workspace folder and go into it, then create a src folder